rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Step 1: P1 Anchor Installation (minutes)**

 Install one or two P1 nodes at locations with sky view (loading docks, exterior doors).
 These establish the absolute coordinate frame via RTK.
-This is the only equipment requiring external network connectivity (cellular or Ethernet to Location Cloud).
+This is the only equipment requiring external network connectivity (cellular, Starlink, or Ethernet to Location Cloud).

 **Step 2: Reference Node Deployment (hours)**

 Mount fiducial/beacon reference nodes throughout the facility on columns, rack uprights, walls, or ceilings.
-No surveying required—just place and power on.
+No surveying required, just place and power on.
 Battery-powered nodes require no wiring; simply attach with adhesive, magnets, or screws.

 **Step 3: Mesh Self-Localization (automatic, minutes)**